weatherspud/are-dice-fair/README.md

 Even after applying the Bonferroni correction, the p-values are zero.
 The dice are certainly unfair!

-In fact the p-values must be positive.
-The values are just too small to be calculated given the precision my machine is using.
+Of course there is no way we can be certain.
+The actual p-values must be positive.
+They are just too small to be calculated given the precision my machine is using.